 In support of our research and diversity priorities, our grantmaking approach focuses on funding projects that have the potential to “move the needle” in legal education.
 Measurement and evaluation are essential components for demonstrating the effectiveness and scalability of interventions and are key factors when deciding what grants we make.
 We operate four grant programs to fund research and projects related to legal education and our focus on access, affordability and value, namely: the Legal Education Diversity Pipeline Grant program; the Research and Dissertation Fellows program; the Directed Grant program; and, the Unsolicited Grants program.
-These programs have awarded nearly five million dollars since their inception in 2014.
+These programs have awarded over five million dollars since their inception in 2014.

 The Directed Grant Program is a proactive approach to our grantmaking strategy.
 The program supports research and projects that are highly aligned with our most pressing research priorities and strategic goals.
 These projects tend to have the ability to leverage other funding sources in order to have the highest level of impact.
 Applications are allowed only by invitation through direct or targeted requests for proposals from a small group of organizations.

 The Legal Education Diversity Pipeline Grant Program awards grants to current or proposed programs that provide college students and/or college graduates from historically underrepresented groups with information and resources premised on aiding their successful matriculation into law school and the legal profession.
 The best programs are collaborative and provide meaningful and holistic content, experiences and support, and are designed to yield measurable outcomes and scalable best practices.